Pumpkin Bars with Cream Cheese Frosting

 - Canned Pumpkin: Be sure to purchase the pure pumpkin puree, NOT the pumpkin pie mix, which includes sugar and seasonings.

-- Cinnamon: You can substitute pumpkin pie spice if you want additional flavors, such as nutmeg, ginger, cloves, etc.
+- Cinnamon: You can add pumpkin pie spice if you want additional flavors, such as nutmeg, ginger, cloves, etc. Reduce cinnamon to 1½ teaspoons and add 1½ teaspoons of pumpkin pie spice.

-- Canola Oil: You can substitute vegetable oil or any other neutral-flavored oil, such as grapeseed oil or sunflower oil.
+- Canola Oil: You can substitute vegetable oil or any other neutral-flavored oil, such as grapeseed oil, corn oil, or sunflower oil.

-- Frosting: You can simply dust the cake with powdered sugar to go a no-frosting route, or use another favorite frosting such as vanilla buttercream, brown sugar frosting, seven-minute frosting, or cinnamon frosting.
+- Frosting: You can simply dust the cake with powdered sugar to go a no-frosting route, or use another favorite frosting such as vanilla buttercream, seven-minute frosting, whipped cream cheese frosting, or cinnamon frosting, or make a maple frosting by adding 2 teaspoons maple extract along with the vanilla extract.

-- Make-Ahead: I always make these the day before I plan to serve!
-For one day, you can keep them at room temperature or store in the refrigerator.
+- Make Ahead: I always make these the day before I plan to serve!
+For one day, you can keep them at room temperature, then store them in the refrigerator, covered tightly with plastic wrap.

-- Storage: Keep frosted pumpkin bars covered at room temperature for up to 3 days or in the refrigerator for up to 1 week.
+- Storage: Keep frosted pumpkin bars covered at room temperature for up to 1 day or in the refrigerator for up to 1 week in an airtight container or covered with plastic wrap.

 - Freezing: These bars freeze wonderfully!
 Place in an airtight container (if you need to stack them, place a piece of parchment paper between layers) and freeze for up to 3 months.
 Thaw in the refrigerator overnight and serve cold or bring to room temperature before serving.